odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [The High Way to Hell](./codingPath.md): Is not AC/DC Music, but could be Heavy as Metal.
 - [Node Reactions](./nodeReact.md): Sometimes the best lesson is to not react.
 - [Selling Books](./books.md): I Wish to sell some books.
 Are You interested?
 - [Clicks vs Numbers](./clicksVSnumbers.md): Numbers that represent Clicks of this domains.